-What's Labor Day weekend without buying a major appliance?!
-Actually, buying an appliance was no where on our list for the past holiday weekend, but while perusing through Home Depot (which is always on our list.
+What’s Labor Day weekend without impulse-buying a major appliance?!
+Buying an appliance was no where on our list for the past holiday weekend, but while perusing through Home Depot (which is always on our list.
 Every day, it seems.) we realized every appliance was on sale and we did need/want a new range.
-We have been replacing our kitchen appliances one by one and since we had the money saved up for a new oven for when we renovated the kitchen, we figured--why wait when they are on sale now.
+We have been replacing our kitchen appliances one by one and since we had the money saved up for a new oven for when we renovated the kitchen, we figured–why wait when they are on sale now.

 Our old range was not completely unusable.
 The oven worked fine.
 The cooktop was at 50%.
 Meaning 2 out of 4 burners reliably worked.
 Maybe not heated up quickly or evenly, but worked.
 But our new range?!
 It blows the old one out of the water.